akshatk1001/PythonStartingPrograms/README.md

 # python
-a couple python programs I started off with
+A couple python programs I started off with